PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 newly constructed cropped ModelIR copies axis semantics and ONNX node/op provenance in addition to inputs, outputs, options, and version.

+Dependency-safe split-point discovery uses one producer scan and one consumer edge scan.
+Backward dependencies are represented as invalid-boundary range deltas, while forward tensors enter and leave an active crossing set through boundary events.
+This replaces the former full edge rescan for every possible boundary and preserves the exact ordered report, including first-producer selection, non-topological invalid boundaries, fan-out, external inputs, and duplicate tensor names.
+Runtime is proportional to operators, edges, and the crossing tensors that must be written to the report rather than `boundary_count * edge_count`.

 PyTorch layout-only Transpose cleanup is owned by the Torch-free `passes/pytorch_compat.py` boundary.
 It indexes initial `TRANSPOSE` objects and their live consumers once.
 Internal adapters rewire consumers and are removed